Interdisciplinary Workshop on Sustainability, Environment, and Society

-Formed in Fall 2014, the Rackham Interdisciplinary Workshop on Urban Sustainability and Resilience brings together scholars from across the University of Michigan whose research focuses on the myriad challenges related to cities and global environmental change.
+Formed in Fall 2014, the Rackham Interdisciplinary Workshop on Sustainability, Environment, and Society brings together scholars from across the University of Michigan whose research focuses on the myriad challenges related to Sustainability, Environment, and Society.

 The workshop has two parts: